It has become a popular option for patients seeking significant weight loss in a simple procedure that requires no maintenance.

-- You will feel fatigued and tired for up to a month after surgery.
+- You will feel sleepy and tired for up to a month after surgery.
 This is due to the low consumption of calories.
 Your body is adjusting.

 5. Shower and bathe.

-- Do not bathe or sit in a whirlpool bath for the first 3 weeks after surgery.
+- Do not bathe or sit in a whirlpool bath for the first three weeks after surgery.

 6. Going back to work.

-- Generally, you can return in 2 to 4 weeks depending on the amount of physical effort of your work.
+- Generally, you can return in 2 to 4 weeks, depending on your work’s amount of physical effort.